 Are you new to the Mathematics Design Collaborative or curious what MDC is all about?
-Come learn about the guiding principles of MDC and how these research-based tools and strategies deepen students'
+Come learn about the guiding principles of MDC and how these research-based tools and strategies deepen students' mathematical reasoning skills and engage them in a productive struggle.

-and Amanda Merritt, Math Consultant, SREB, Atlanta, GA
+Presenter(s): Paige Graiser, Independent Math Consultant, Brunswick, GA; and Amanda Merritt, Math Consultant, SREB, Atlanta, GA